-Many parents buy too many blankets and then end up never using them.
-What you really need for your baby is cellular blankets (see image below) that help to protect babies from overheating and suffocating.
+Many new parents get too many blankets and then end up never using them.
+What you really need for your baby are 3 (or so) cellular blankets.
+These have small holes in them (see image below) that help to protect babies from overheating and suffocating.
 It’s good to have spare blankets but you don’t need more than a few.

 Babies grow out of clothes way too fast so you don’t need many.
-Want to know the newborn baby clothes essentials that you need for your baby?
-Check out this post “Newborn Clothing Checklist” that covers a Summer and Winter baby clothes list.
+Here is a full breakdown of the newborn clothing you need for a Summer or Winter baby.

 This product takes up a lot of extra space in your kitchen and is not necessary for drying bottles.
-You can simply just sit the clean bottles on a towel or dish rack instead.
+You can simply sit the clean bottles on a dish rack and they will still dry.

 If you know the sex of your baby, it could be tempting to go for colours like blue and pink that we often associate with boys or girls.
-However I would suggest that you reconsider this when it comes to getting things like furniture and a moses basket, just in case you have any more babies.
+However, I would suggest that you reconsider this when it comes to getting things like furniture, just in case you have any more babies of the opposite sex.

 Gender neutral colours such as beige, cream or yellow are not only beautiful but they are synonymous with boys and girls so opt for these colours instead.

-Here Is a list of things needed for baby
+Here Is a list of must have items for your baby registry

 Some people my still consider these items as not essential.
 However, as someone who has used and loved these items again and again, I definitely consider them worth having to make life simpler with a baby.